muzikbike/VanillaFixesD/README.md

 * https://bugs.mojang.com/browse/MC-165218 - Several blocks which should logically be immune to the ender dragon are not
 * https://bugs.mojang.com/browse/MC-166290 - Water drips through blocks it shouldn't
 * https://bugs.mojang.com/browse/MC-198022 - The wither/ender dragon can break structure voids
+* https://bugs.mojang.com/browse/MC-223831 - Despite being dirt variants, dirt paths and farmlands are not in the #dirt tag (will probably not be fixed in vanilla)

 This data pack fixes the following vanilla issues with recipes: